Skip navigation

 Don’t sleep on Myrtle Beach.

-The third-year Tour event playing across from the Truist this week offers the winner 300 FedExCup points and a two-year exemption, along with the last possible invite to the PGA Championship in Aronimink in less than 10 days time.
+The third-year Tour event offers the winner 300 FedExCup points and a two-year exemption, along with the last possible invite to the PGA Championship in Aronimink next week.

-The latter has a $20-million purse at stake.
-Brooks and Co. will be playing for a fifth of that at Dunes Golf and Beach Club.
+The Truist Championship has a $20 million purse.
+Koepka and Co. will be playing for a fifth of that at Dunes Golf and Beach Club.
 Here’s how oddsmakers have it figured out so far.

-ONEflight Myrtle Beach Classic odds (as of Monday, courtesy of DraftKings)
+ONEflight Myrtle Beach Classic odds (as of Wednesday afternoon, courtesy of DraftKings)

 • Stephan Jaeger (+3400)